carleton-cs-energy-analytics/point-importer/README.md

     2. To do this, you can usually run a DELETE sql query on all points with point_id’s greater than a certain number, since new points will usually have the highest point_id’s

-## How to Create a New Coint json File:
+## How to Create a New Point json File:
-1. All points are found in /point-importer/json/points.json or pick a building’s already created json file (testPointJson_<buildingName>.json) from the /point-importer/json folder
+1. All points are found in /point-importer/json/points.json

 2. Extracting points from points.json can be done by running a script that looks for all keys that have that building’s code (EV for Evans, HU for Hulings, etc.) at the beginning of the point name

-    1. NOTE: There can be multiple prefixes/codes for buildings and some are not delimited by commas, dashes, spaces, etc.
+    1. **Note:** There can be multiple prefixes/codes for buildings and some are not delimited by commas, dashes, spaces, etc.

-    2. See /point-importer/findPoints.py for an example script on how to extract the points you would like to import
+    2. See /point-importer/getPoints.py for an example script on how to extract the points you would like to import (this script puts the points into a json file)

     3. Look in energy-analytics-comps/data/csv-descriptions/PointDecoder.json for more info on how buildings are encoded

-3. Edit the getPointNames.py to match which points you would like to find
+3. Edit the findPointNames.py if statements to match which points you would like to find

     1. There are some guidelines in that file’s comments on how to do it

+    2. Test out which points your logic gets before you put anything into getPoints.py (it doesn't really matter but it's easier)

-4. Put your if statement that finds all (and only) the correct points in getPoints.py and change the .json name of the output file to match what your should be named
+4. Put your if statement(s) that find all (and only) the correct points that are in your building into getPoints.py

+5. **Important:** change the .json name of the output file to match what your fild should be named - **if you do not do this an old json file might be overwritten**

-5. Run getPoints.py (you can run it again if you mess up and nothing bad will happen - just remember to delete your only .json file if you change the name)
+6. Run getPoints.py (you can run it again if you mess up and nothing bad will happen - just remember to delete your messed up .json file if you change the name)

+7. You now have a json file to use to import points!